vizzuhq/vizzu-lib/docs/content/reference/reference.md

 # Vizzu JS Library Reference

 This is the API reference document of the Vizzu JS library.
 It provides information about every detail of the API.
-This works best for users who already have at least a basic understanding of the Vizzu Library and its logic.
+This works best for users who already have a basic understanding of the Vizzu Library and its logic.

 In case you're just getting started with Vizzu, we strongly recommend visiting our